Estimote/iOS-Fleet-Management-SDK/README.md

 * **ESTBeaconConnection** - Manages connection and configuration of a particular device.
 Allows to both read and write all the settings.Allows to perform Over The Air firmware update of an Estimote Beacon.

 Another valuable component is the **Bulk Updater** mechanism, which lets you update settings of multiple devices in batches.
 It's compatible with **Remote Management** feature based on Estimote Cloud, so you can define a set of new settings both locally or remotely.
 After new settings are defined and synced with Estimote Cloud, the updates will be performed using all iOS running devices that are connected to the particular Estimote Account.

+## Important 3.0 migration notes

+Estimote SDK has been with us for more than a year now.
+Thanks to feedback from our developer community, we’ve learned a lot about how it helps developers to reach their goals.
+However we also learned some of its shortcomings.
+As we want to deliver the best developer experience we decided to restructure our SDK and introduce some backward incompatible changes which will ultimately make it much easier to develop using our stack.

+This update comes with firmware update to version 3.0.1.
+This version changes the way authorization is handled during device connection.
+It also introduces a new feature we call “conditional broadcasting”, which allows you to restrict broadcasting based on a beacon’s orientation and movement.
+Now you can enable one of the two new modes of beacon operation:

+* *“Flip to Sleep”* — in this mode, the beacon will not broadcast advertising packets when placed on its back (gecko pad facing up).
+* *“Motion only”* — in this mode, the beacon will only broadcast advertising packets when it's moving.

+There are two main motivations behind this feature - firstly, it makes it much easier to test beacon enabled apps, as both of these modes provide a virtual “off” switch for your beacons.
+Secondly, we’re always looking for ways to save battery life, and both the new broadcasting modes, in particular “motion only” advertising offer innovative ways to save beacon power in some specific use cases.

+**Please note that Estimote beacon firmware 3.0.1 is not backward compatible!
+This means you won't be able to perform connection using 2.4.0 Estimote SDK and 2.12 AppStore app to updated devices.**

+We've also started [discusion about Estimote SDK 3.0.0](https://forums.estimote.com/t/sdk-3-0-beta-discussion/78) using our recently announced Estimote Forums.
+Feel free to participate and give us your feedback!

+If you already use Estimote SDK we've provided [Migration Guide](SDK_3_0_MIGRATION_GUIDE.md) to make it easier for you to update.

 ## Changelog